Everything you need to know about running and scaling traffic arbitrage

 Cost Per Action (CPA) is therefore the only measure of success for arbitrage traffic, and in many fields, it resembles the typical affiliate marketing solutions – but not entirely.
 The main differences are the complexity of the optimization process and the increased risk of not matching the traffic spending with the returns.

 On the other hand, there is a benefit of reaching a highly converting, and safe traffic that a regular affiliate program would not be able to offer.
-See Zeropark’s platform to maximize your arbitrage traffic safety and conduct highly-effective Push and Native (thanks to Tonic. cooperation) offers.
+See Zeropark’s platform to maximize your arbitrage traffic safety and conduct highly-effective Native (thanks to Tonic. cooperation) offers.

 A simple pattern of creating an arbitrage ad